metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading-macro-development.rst

 Run ``rose app-upgrade --meta-path=~/rose-meta/`` in the application directory.
-You should see that the version has been downgraded to 0.1, the available versions to upgrade to shoudl also be listed - let's choose ``1.0``.
+You should see that the version has been downgraded to 0.1, the available versions to upgrade to should also be listed - let's choose ``1.0``.
 Run::

    rose app-upgrade --meta-path=~/rose-meta/ 1.0